I’m pretty sure everyone has heard of Amazon Prime.

 Need an outfit for a business event at the end of the month?

 Did you get invited to a wedding as a +1 but don’t have anything to wear?

-Is your New Years Resolution to get in shape kicking in and your clothes fitting a bit loose?
+Is your New Years’ Resolution to get in shape kicking in, and your clothes starting to fit a bit looser?

 Getting back into the dating world and need a few items for those first dates?

 Prime Wardrobe is a great solution for those situations and more.